 Nearline (Tape) System

 The Nearline system provides access to a mass storage system.
-The Nearline system is managed by IBM’s HPSS software.
-There are 50 “mover” nodes that perform the main function of moving data into and out of the Nearline system.
+The Nearline system is managed by IBM's HPSS software.
+There are 50 "mover" nodes that perform the main function of moving data into and out of the Nearline system.
 The mover nodes interact directly with the Globus Online service to share the data transfer load as efficiently as possible.
-Inside the system, the mover nodes access the tape libraries via 8GB Fibre Channel connections to 244 IBM TS1140 tape drives.
-In late 2013, 122 additional tape drives will be added to bring the total to 366.
+Inside the system, the mover nodes access the tape libraries via 8GB Fibre Channel connections to 366 IBM TS1140 tape drives.
 The tape drives are spread across four separate dual arm libraries each with more than 15,800 slots.
 Each tape can hold 4TB of data.
 The HPSS mover environment includes Dell 720 machines each with 16 processors, 256GB of memory, two 8 Gigabit Fibre Channel (FC) cards, two 40 Gigabit Ethernet cards bonded, 1 FDR IB card.
 The mover systems talk over a separate management network with two 64 core IBM machines (in an active/passive failover configuration) for the DB2 portion of the HPSS system.
 The basic relationships between the Nearline system, Blue Waters and the rest of the world are shown below.